kricsleo/unplugin-markdown-2-html/README.md

 ## Features

-- 🎨 Support Vite, Rollup, Webpack, esbuild, and more - powered by [`unplugin`](https://github.com/unjs/unplugin)
+- 🪜 Support Vite, Rollup, Webpack, esbuild, and more - powered by [`unplugin`](https://github.com/unjs/unplugin)
-- 🚀 0-runtime, transform markdown at build time - powered by [markdown-it](https://github.com/markdown-it/markdown-it)
+- 🚀 0-runtime when used as a plugin, transform markdown at build time - powered by [markdown-it](https://github.com/markdown-it/markdown-it)
+- 🍺 Support compile markdown content at runtime when used as a runtime for browser and nodejs
 - 🎃 Rich and customizable built-in rules of transforming markdown files
   - Built-in code highlight - powered by [`highlight.js`](https://github.com/highlightjs/highlight.js/)
   - Built-in support for table-of-contents